| |

 Food

 I’m really starting to worry that I won’t be able to curb my appetite now that the walk is complete!
-I’m used to eating thousands of extra calories a day (and this was my second breakfast!) – but now will need to wean myself off of that habit!
+I’m used to eating thousands of extra calories a day (and often a second breakfast!) – but now I will need to wean myself off that habit!

 spider web